-Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised. •
+Category 3 Category 2 Category 1 e .

-Structural movement
+Structural movement nt

 Repair category 1

 Notes There was no evidence of significant structural movement within the limitations of our inspection.

 Dampness, rot and infestation

 Repair category 1

 Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.